What Are People For? - Legal Reader

 Of course, the arguments in favor of displacement follow the usual scripts.
 There’s the belief that generative AI, like any new technology, will create at least as many new jobs as it destroys, and all we need to do is innovate these jobs into existence and re-train displaced workers for completely different careers (again) under this new paradigm.
 Then there’s the hopeful scenario where AI frees humans from repetitive and tiresome tasks in order to more fully flourish in their creativity.
 That last one is a tough sell when AI is equally good at improvising artistic works in which humans can still find meaning (or at least amusement).
 What are people for, when even the creative vision can be automated?

 Some creators, at least, know what they’re for.
 There’s been a small yet promising backlash by authors and visual artists who allege that their works were used to train AI bots “without consent, without credit and without compensation.”
 The raw material on which AI is trained, whether that is works of fiction, paintings, or even your college papers and Zoom meetings, is then digested and regurgitated in a more-or-less new form when someone requests an AI bot to make it so.
-Multiple lawsuits, including those filed by Getty Images and comedian Sarah Silverman, have been filed over alleged misuse of their creative property.
+Multiple lawsuits, including those by Getty Images and comedian Sarah Silverman, have been filed over alleged misuse of their creative property.
 Author Jane Friedman recently made such a public outcry against AI-generated books being sold on Amazon by others using her name that the site finally relented and took the fake titles down, after claiming that they wouldn’t, since her name wasn’t trademarked.

 What happens when it’s a less famous artist, or an author with less of a following than the likes of Margaret Atwood, doing the asking?
 Or when outrage fatigue turns down the flames under companies like Zoom, who may once again feel it’s safe to resume training AI bots on our every meeting?